kanstantsin-bucha/composition-root-factories-with-preview/README.md

 * It is hard to create acceptance tests for this architecture.
 * It is hard to follow for Junior Developers.

+What you should remember?

+* View init will be called again only:
+    *   if initialization parameters changed.
+    *   scene instance reloads the whole tree
+* Each view that uses a Factory to produce child views should own that factory. means you either create views inside of initializer or store the factory itself as a local property

 # Why do we heed a ClientPackage?